 There are so many ways to use humor without anybody making anybody uncomfortable besides… if I make them laugh so hard they are crying, who’s gonna notice that it is clean and safe anyway?”
 Brad’s theory is that a great corporate comedian is so funny that folks never notice that the show is clean.
 “Sure, I occasionally have folks from the audience thank me for keeping it clean.
 But the truth is that most people don’t notice it.
 They would absolutely notice it if I was cursing my way through the after dinner entertainment, but when it is clean they are free to focus on the fun.”
 Brad continues, “If the main comment the audience makes is that I didn’t curse or talk about sex I think we’ve missed the point.
 They should simply say, ‘That comedian cracked me up!”

 Clean Corporate Comedian – Good Enough for Grandma!

 “I think I’ve more or less failed if the only good thing about my program that folks can comment upon is that I didn’t cuss.
 I want them laughing and laughing hard….
 And the fact that it is a show that is clean enough for everybody from my 94 year old grandmother to my 4 year old son shouldn’t be the main point,” says Brad.
 “As I tell folks all the time… not only is my program funny and inoffensive to my grandmother, it is funny and inoffensive to everybody’s grandmother!”
-Corporate comedian Brad Montgomery also considers himself a business humorist and funny motivational speaker.
+Corporate comedian motivational speaker Brad Montgomery also considers himself a business humorist and funny motivational speaker.